reportportal/docs/docs/log-data-in-reportportal/test-framework-integration/JavaScript/Mocha.md

 # ReportPortal Mocha Integration

-Agent to integrate [Mocha](https://mochajs.org/) with ReportPortal.
+There is an agent to integrate [Mocha](https://mochajs.org/) with ReportPortal.
 It was designed to work with mocha programmatically, in order to be able to parametrize each test run.

 Mocha is a popular JavaScript testing framework for both front-end and back-end applications.